tokamak-network/darius-tutorial/standard-bridge-custom-token/README.md

 ### Concluding

-If the configuration is properly set and token distribution to layer 1 and token distribution to layer 2 are executed in order, the token distribution is completed successfully.
+If the configuration is properly set and token distribution to Goerli and token distribution to Darius are executed in order, the token distribution is completed successfully.

 ## Testing